 Beets nutrition

+The benefits of beets are endless!
 Beets are loaded with potassium and boron, are high in magnesium, and also are a good source of folate and betaine.
 They can also help replenish iron.
 This can be helpful for females during their menstrual cycle.

 Beets contain dietary nitrates.
 Dietary nitrates convert to nitric oxide, which is responsible for the dilation of blood vessels and helps support blood circulation.
 Nitric oxide also helps the speed of nutrient delivery to the muscles, which can improve energy efficiency for performance and recovery for athletes.

-They can also help alleviate constipation and aid and cleanse the liver, which helps your body detox properly.
+Beets can also help alleviate constipation and aid and cleanse the liver, which helps your body detox properly.

 Don’t be alarmed!
 If you consume a decent amount of beets and your pee turns red, this is due to the betacyanin in beets.
 It is what gives beets their beautiful red color and contains antioxidant and anticarcinogenic properties.
 This could mean you are a little low on iron though!